aricursion/splits/README.md

 # Note about Storage
 Because programming is hard and I don't really know how syscalls work, the running storage footprint is fairly large.
 In particular, even if you don't store logs or CNFS, at each layer in the tree there is a chance they will only get cleaned up at the end.
 This is probably not an issue, but if you have very high `search depth` (> 4) and lots of `variables`, make sure you have at least a few gigabytes of storage availible just in case.
 I haven't measured this, and this is probably overkill, and I should probably fix this, but I'm putting a warning here for now.

-# Decisions to be made
-- Currently the way that the solver function works is that if "time" is the metric then the solvers it spawns can run at most "time" seconds.
-Otherwise they can do at most `config.timeout` seconds.
-I'm not sure this is a good choice.
-Even if "time" isn't the main metric, it's unlikely you want to consider instances which take much longer than the previous one.
-But then should I require "time" to be tracked?
-Also, there is no reason someone should pick "time" over "seconds" or any other word.